What to Expect on the Application

 Provide your biographical information such as name, address, citizenship, and other information

-Confirm that you have selected the correct application level and choose the program you intend to study as well as the campus and entry term.
-The program you choose will impact the campus and entry term availability.
+Confirm that you have selected the correct degree level and choose the program you intend to study as well as the campus and entry term.
+The degree and program you choose will impact the campus and entry term options.

 This section will vary based on the program to which you are applying.
 You will be asked grad program-specific information, such as adding your research experience, writing samples, faculty selection, and more.